incusdata/py1st/Functions.md

 ## Function Documentation

 Functions should be documented as suggested by good coding conventions.
-In Python, this convention involves a [[docstring]{.cc}][w-docstr], which is a string literal immediately following the function header.
+In Python, this convention involves a [docstring][w-docstr], which is a string literal immediately following the function header.
 Using triple quotes is another convention.

 Docstrings are stored in the [\_\_doc\_\_]{.cc} attribute of modules, classes and functions.
 Tools like [[pydoc]{.cc}][p-lib-pydoc] and the built-in [[help]{.cc}][p-fn-help] function will read and format the string in [\_\_doc\_\_]{.cc}, which by default is [[None]{.cc}][p-lit-none].